 In the context of specialized and university libraries…

-Resource search and retrieval: assisting users in finding relevant resources within the specialized library or information databases; Research consultation: providing guidance to researchers on how to locate and utilize resources pertinent to their research projects; Catalog interaction: helping users search for and reserve materials in the specialized library’s catalog; Information on services: providing details about services available at the specialized library, such as material lending, database access, etc.; Remote access: enabling users to access the specialized library’s resources through a chatbot interface; Automation of administrative tasks: performing administrative duties such as tracking loans, managing reservations, etc.; Annotations and recommendations: allowing users to annotate and recommend resources in the specialized library; Statistics generation: generating statistics on the usage of the specialized library’s resources; Advanced search: offering advanced search options to help users find more precise and relevant information; Integration with other tools: integrating with other specialized library and university tools, such as library management systems and scientific publishing platforms; Accessibility: providing access to resources in various formats for individuals with disabilities; Personalization: tailoring the user experience based on their preferences and usage history; Data analysis: analyzing data on the use of the specialized library’s resources to enhance user experience and inform decisions regarding resource acquisition; Real-time interaction: delivering immediate responses to users’ questions and inquiries; Indexing and metadata services: providing indexing and metadata services to describe and organize the specialized library’s resources; Repository services: offering repository services for storing and sharing scientific data and resources; Editing and proofreading services: providing editing and proofreading services to ensure that the specialized library’s resources comply with institutional and university standards and styles; Archiving and preservation services: offering archiving and preservation services to safeguard important resources of the specialized library; Training services: delivering training to users on how to use the resources and services of the specialized library; Translation services: providing translation services for resources in different languages; Documentation services: offering documentation services, such as registering the specialized library’s publications and preparing reports.
+Resource search and retrieval: assist users in finding relevant resources in the specialized library or information databases; Research guidance: provide researchers with advice on how to locate and utilize resources relevant to their research projects; Catalog interaction: help users search for and reserve materials in the specialized library’s catalog; Information on services: provide information about services available at the specialized library, such as material lending, database access, etc.; Remote access: enable users to access the specialized library’s resources through a chatbot interface; Automation of administrative tasks: perform administrative tasks such as tracking loans, managing reservations, etc.; Annotations and recommendations: allow users to annotate and recommend resources in the specialized library; Statistics generation: generate statistics on the usage of the specialized library’s resources; Advanced search: provide advanced search options to help users find more precise and relevant information; Integration with other tools: integrate with other specialized library and university tools, such as library management systems and scientific publishing platforms; Accessibility: provide access to resources in various formats for people with disabilities; Personalization: tailor the user experience based on their preferences and usage history; Data analysis: analyze data on the use of the specialized library’s resources to improve the user experience and make informed decisions regarding resource acquisition; Real-time interaction: provide real-time responses to users’ questions and inquiries; Indexing and metadata services: offer indexing and metadata services to describe and organize the specialized library’s resources; Repository services: provide repository services for storing and sharing scientific data and resources; Editing and proofreading services: offer editing and proofreading services to ensure that the specialized library’s resources comply with library and university standards and styles; Archiving and preservation services: provide archiving and preservation services to safeguard important resources of the specialized library; Training services: deliver training to users on how to use the resources and services of the specialized library; Translation services: offer translation services for resources in different languages; Documentation services: provide documentation services, such as registering the specialized library’s publications and preparing reports.

 Testing ChatGPT

-Given the vast potential of ChatGPT, we decided to test it by assigning complex tasks that would typically require a documentation specialist to perform.
-These tasks are: 1) CDU classification test; 2) Thesaurus construction test; 3) Programming an automatic classification software test; 4) Information retrieval and search test.
+Given the vast potential of ChatGPT, we decided to test it by assigning complex tasks that would typically require a Documentation specialist to perform.
+These tasks are as follows: 1) Dewey Decimal Classification test; 2) Thesaurus construction test; 3) Programming test for an automatic classification software; 4) Information retrieval and search test.

-The classification test was highly surprising.
-Complex classification topics were posed, such as “nanoparticles for cerebral neurostimulation in the treatment of diseases like Alzheimer’s” or “Development of conversational robots using natural language processing and algorithms for dimensionality reduction and vector space representation, along with calculation of similarity coefficients or cosine coefficients.”
+- CDU Classification Test – prueba1-chatgpt-cdu PDF.
+The classification test yielded surprisingly positive results.
+Complex classification topics were posed, such as «nanoparticles for cerebral neurostimulation in the treatment of diseases such as Alzheimer’s» or «Development of conversational robots using natural language processing, vector space reduction and representation algorithms, as well as calculation of similarity coefficients or cosine coefficients».
 These were reasonably well resolved.
-This demonstrates that the bot is capable of correctly interpreting the meaning of the questions posed, incorporates various decimal classifications, and can deduce the most appropriate or correct answer for each context, providing a coherent classification number.
-Although it still generates some errors in nomenclature usage, these appear relatively easy to correct, and it shows a very promising classification potential that could significantly reduce the time a documentalist or librarian would need to complete such tasks.
+This demonstrates that the bot is capable of correctly interpreting the meaning of the questions, incorporating multiple decimal classifications, and deducing the most appropriate or correct answer for each context by providing a coherent classification number.
+Although it still produces some errors in nomenclature usage, these appear relatively easy to correct, and it shows considerable potential for classification that could significantly reduce the time required by a documentalist or librarian to perform this task.

+- Programming Test of an Automated Classification Software – prueba3-chatgpt-programa PDF.
 One of ChatGPT’s capabilities is its ability to develop programs and write code in a wide variety of programming languages.
-In this instance, the task proposed is the development of an automatic classification program in PHP capable of executing SQL queries on a MySQL database containing a table with the knowledge base (i.e., the documents to be classified).
-Although at the beginning of the test the bot considers the task too broad and requiring further specification, it nonetheless provides an initial approximation of the code by establishing database connections and the basic conditional structure to initiate the automatic classification project.
-Subsequently, for ChatGPT to proceed with developing the code, it is necessary to clarify that it is being evaluated and to direct it to elaborate on one of the program’s multiple functions.
-In this case, it begins to provide more precise code that aligns with the initial framework and context.
-In other words, the programming developed by the bot requires supervision and specific instructions to provide key project parameters—for example, the type of algorithm to use, thresholds, limits, data processing methods, classification categories, types of classification, etc. Once these are defined, ChatGPT can implement and update them within the code it has written.
-Thus, it can be said that ChatGPT is capable of developing complex programs, but only with appropriate guidance; in such cases, subsequent editing and adaptation of the generated code will still be required.
+In this instance, the task proposed is the development of an automated classification program in PHP capable of executing SQL queries on a MySQL database containing a table with the knowledge base (i.e., the documents to be classified).
+Although at the outset of the test the bot considers the task too broad and requiring further specification, it nevertheless provides an initial code approximation by establishing database connections and defining the basic conditional structure to initiate the automated classification project.
+Subsequently, for ChatGPT to proceed with developing the code, it is necessary to clarify that it is being evaluated and to request deeper elaboration of one of the program’s multiple functions.
+In this case, it begins to provide more precise code aligned with the initial requirements and context.
+In other words, the programming developed by the bot requires supervision and specific instructions to provide key project parameters—for example, the type of algorithm to be used, thresholds, limits, data processing methods, classification categories, types of classification, etc. Once these are specified, ChatGPT can implement and update them within the code it has written.
+Thus, it can be said that ChatGPT is capable of producing complex programs, but only with appropriate guidance; in such cases, subsequent editing and adaptation of the generated code will still be necessary.
 One cannot expect the code to function perfectly on the first attempt.
-Nevertheless, this represents a significant advancement that can enhance productivity and facilitate the creation of systems and automations.
+Nevertheless, this represents a significant advancement that can greatly enhance productivity and facilitate the development of systems and automations.

-The search and information retrieval capabilities are limited to the pre-established knowledge base used during training.
+- Information Search and Retrieval Test – prueba4-chatgpt-buscar PDF.
+The capabilities for information search and retrieval are limited to the pre-established knowledge base used during training.
 This means that ChatGPT does not have real-time access to the Web.
-This constitutes a limitation when providing results, as evident in the test.
-However, the paid version, also known as ChatGPT-3, is capable of performing searches on Google, thereby possessing a fundamental capability for delivering information and reference services, including access to bibliographic catalogs, scientific databases, or any other information resource.
+This constitutes a limitation in delivering results, as evident in the test.
+However, the paid version, also known as ChatGPT-3, is capable of performing searches on Google, which implies a fundamental capacity for providing information and reference services, including access to bibliographic catalogs, scientific databases, or any other information resource.

 Conclusions